An overview of taxonomy, legislation, regulations, and standards for automated mobility

 Other states, like Arizona, have gone in the opposite direction.
 Arizona's governor signed executive orders in 2015 and 2018 that instructed the state to eliminate unnecessary regulations and hurdles to the new technology.
 Just 18 days later, an Uber self-driving test vehicle struck and killed a pedestrian.
 The NTSB investigation revealed a stunning lack of proper testing protocols.
 Eight days later, the governor asked Uber to suspend their testing activities.
 Previously Uber had refused to comply with California's testing requirements and moved their testing operations to Arizona.

-In June 2020, the UN Regulation on Automated Lane Keeping Systems established requirements for Automated Lane Keeping Systems (ALKS) for passenger cars which, once activated, are in primary control of the vehicle, but can be overridden by the driver at any moment.
+UN Regulation R157, the UN Regulation on Automated Lane Keeping Systems, established requirements for Automated Lane Keeping Systems (ALKS) for passenger cars which, once activated, are in primary control of the vehicle but can be overridden by the driver at any moment.
 The name is a bit of an understatement as this is the first binding international regulation for "level 3" vehicle automation.
 It will enter into force in January 2021.
 Japan drove this together with Germany.
 The law allows level 3 systems only on streets, which are not accessible to pedestrians and bicyclists, and on which traffic flows unidirectionally, with velocity limited to 60 km/h.
 In practice, this follows a German law, where it was introduced in 2017.
+Adherence to R155 and R156 is a requirement in R157 as well.

 International Norms and Standards